WHAT TO DO IN PYRGOS, SANTORINI

-Make sure to check out “all” streets.
+Make sure to check out “all” streets along the way up to the fortress.
 There are not many streets, but you might easily miss a few cute spots if you do not check out each street.
 Take your time!

 Castle of Pyrgos/Kasteli of Pyrgos

 To get the best panoramic views, get to the castle of Pyrgos.
-Pyrgos is the highest village of Santorini – and the castle is on the highest point of Pyrgos – so, it is about the views!
+Pyrgos is the highest village in Santorini – and the castle is on the highest point of Pyrgos – so, it is about the panorama!

-This castle and the walls are probably was built around 1580.
+This castle and the walls were probably built around 1580.
 It is well-preserved and you can stroll its alleyways without any entrance fee.

-No matter how small a village is, in Greece, you will always find a couple of churches.
+No matter how small a Greek village is, you will always find a couple of churches.
 And this is also true for Pyrgos.
 And admittedly, the churches here are really unique.
 Look at this tiny church in this picture (Saint Dimitrios).

 Close to its entrance of the Kasteli lies the church of Agia Theodosia.
 And there are two churches inside the castle; the church of Koimisis of Theotokou (one of the oldest churches on the island) and the church of Eisodion of Theotokou (built at the highest point of the castle).

 Visit the church itself but also make sure to walk around it for great views.